viictorjs/Refrapy/README.md

-# Geosis
+# Refrapy
-Geosis is a Python application with a graphic interface for seismic refraction data processing tested on Windows and Linux.
-It is based on 3 modules: Sispick, Sisref and Sisconv.
+Refrapy is a Python 3 application with a graphic interface for seismic refraction data processing tested on Windows and Linux.
+It is based on 3 modules: Sispick, Sisref and Siscon.

 Author: Victor Guedes, e-mail: vjs279@hotmail.com